SidKay/A-Simple-ATM/README.md

-# A-Simple-ATM
+# A Simple ATM
-A simple ATM I made using Python.
+A simple ATM app(?)
+I made using Python.